The baby toes plant – Fenestraria (fen-es-TRAY-ree-uh), is a succulent plant belonging to the family Aizoaceae.

 Baby Toes is commonly propagated by seeds or offsets.

 When growing from seed, remember that these succulent plants are extremely slow-growing and may not germinate at all.

 Sow the seeds in a mix of well-draining cactus soil with additional builder’s sand.
 The best time to do this is during the fall months.

 Propagating From Offsets

-When propagating with offsets, use a sharp, sterile knife to remove the side growth from the mother plant or use your hands to gently pull them away from the bottom of the plant.
+When propagating with offsets, use a sharp, sterile knife to remove the side growth from the mother plant or use your hands to pull them away from the bottom of the plant gently.

 Once you have the offset, let it dry out for a few days before planting.